DrChenHeng/HomePage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chen, Heng (陈  衡) is a M.S. student majored in plant genetic and breeding at IGA, CAS, whose supervisors are {{< staticref "http://www.igahrb.cas.cn/rcjs/zg/index_89519.html?json=http://sourcedb.neigaehrb.cas.cn/zw/zjrc/202112/t20211201_6283837.json" "newtab" >}}Prof. Zhang{{< /staticref >}} and {{< staticref "http://www.igahrb.cas.cn/rcjs/zg/index_89519.html?json=http://sourcedb.neigaehrb.cas.cn/zw/zjrc/202112/t20211201_6283887.json" "newtab" >}}Prof. Liu{{< /staticref >}}.
-His current research focuses on understanding the quantitative traits in soybean, including isoflavones, protein and oil.
-Two approaches are utilized to develop the research: QTL mapping and dynamic transcriptome analysis.
-The meta-analysis was used in his research as an assistant tool, as well.
-His research interests include quantitative genetics, RNA biology, epigenetics and bioinfomatics.
+Chen, Heng (陈  衡) is a research assistant at {{< staticref "http://www.nibs.ac.cn/en/yjsjyimgshow.php?cid=5&sid=6&id=766" "newtab" >}}He lab{{< /staticref >}} of National Institue of Biological Sciences.
+His current research focuses on understanding the molecular mechanisms of DNA methylation and histone modifications dynamically regulating plant development and adaptation to environments.
+He also investigated the quantitative traits (such as isoflavones, protein and oil) in soybean based on the QTL mapping, transcriptome analysis and meta-analysis.
+Addtionally, Mr. Chen' s research interests include bioinfomatics, gene editing, RNA secondary structure, photomorphosis and domestication.
 He also has a passion for sports, especially football and basketball, who has been adoring FC Barcelona and Los Angeles Lakers for fourteen years.
 Mr. Chen always proclaims himself a marxist, though he has read only a few chapters of {{< staticref "https://www.marxists.org/reference/archive/mao/selected-works/index.htm" "newtab" >}}Selected Works of Mao Tse-Tung{{< /staticref >}} and {{< staticref "https://www.marxists.org/archive/marx/works/1867-c1/ch01.htm" "newtab" >}}Das Kapital{{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.